Special Report : HAF 117 Combat Wing Andravida AB

 Andravida Phantom Squadrons

-The two Squadrons of the 117 Combat Wing each have a dual tactical role of Ground Attack and Interception, but their main roles are Ground Attack for 338 Squadron and Interception for 339 Squadron.
+As of February 2017, 117 Combat Wing still had two F-4E Squadrons; 338 and 339 Squadron.
+Each squadron had a dual tactical role of Ground Attack and Interception, but the main role is Ground Attack for 338 Squadron and 339 Squadron focused on Interception.

 338 Fighter Bomber Squadron